indico/indico-user-docs/user_guide/vidyo.md

 # Create or Join a Vidyo room via Indico

+Vidyo allows users to make point-to-point calls or multipoint videoconference meetings from their desktop machines, tablets and smartphones, H323/SIP equipped meeting rooms and from traditional phone lines.
+This short video shows the process of creatings or joining a Vidyo room via Indico.

+<iframe width="576" height="360" frameborder="0" src="https://cds.cern.ch/video/2276119?showTitle=true" allowfullscreen></iframe>

+In more detail:
-In the managemenent page of your Indico event click on _Videoconference_ under the tab _Services_ on the left banner.
+On the managemenent page of your Indico event click on _Videoconference_ under the tab _Services_ on the left banner.

 ![](/assets/vidyo_find.png)